German Shepherd vs Belgian Malinois

 The German Shepherd is known for being a high-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd has specific care needs shaped by its genetics and build.
 The following sections address key owner concerns.

 With Family Members